nosoop/SM-VGUICacheBuster/README.md

 messages that display web content.

 Tested to work in Team Fortress 2.
 Proxy method also tested in Empires.
 Should work in most other games.

-Probably won't work in CS:GO (as they use protobufs instead of bitbuffers for usermessages).
+CS:GO support is a work-in-progress.
+It's hard to write for since I don't have the game to test with.

 ## Workarounds